tizianocitro/climate-change/README.md

 # climate-change
+A collaboration platform based on Mattermost and Hyperlinking Object-Oriented Discussion to identify mis/disinformation in climate change discussions.

+# Components
 1. [cc-data]() which enables the object-oriented collaboration mechanism with support for the hyper-linking system.
 1. [cc-data-provider]() a web server that provides fake data using the RESTful protocol.